Convulsion: Psychogenic non-epileptic seizures

 Psychogenic non-epileptic seizures (PNES) are described as neurobehavioral conditions or "psychogenic illnesses" which occur not due to the electrical disturbances in a person's brain but due to mental and emotional stress.
 PNES are an important differential diagnosis and a common occurrence in epilepsy centers.
 According to the 5th Edison of Diagnostic and Statistical Manual of Mental Disorders (DSM 5), PNES is classified as a "conversion disorder" or Functional Neurologic Symptom Disorder characterized by alterations in behavior, motor activity, consciousness, and sensation.
 A few neuroimaging (functional and structural) studies suggest that PNES may replicate sensorimotor alterations, emotional regulation, cognitive control, and integration of neural circuits.

 Paroxysmal kinesigenic dyskinesia

 There is a linkage between infantile convulsion and paroxysmal dyskinesia.
 Paroxysmal kinesigenic dyskinesia (PKD) is characterized by sudden involuntary movement caused by sudden stress or excitement.
 The relationship between convulsion and PKD is mainly due to the common mechanism of pathophysiology.

-Management

-There are several first-aid applications that someone can do to help patients with convulsions.